 Lanette is a London Academy graduate with a Bachelor of Arts Degree in Drama who has studied Cinematic Language at The Toronto Film School, is a licensed Red Cross Instructor, published writer, and certified basic Spanish teacher.
 Born and raised on Manhattan's upper east side, she was hired for her first commercial at age three, began studying piano at age six and violin at age thirteen.
 Although a music major at The High School of Music and Art, NY, it was during her drama courses at Marymount College in Tarrytown, NY and London, England, that she would discover her passion for writing, classical literature and theater.
 Lanette has also studied Image Consulting at The Fashion Institute of Technology, NY and received her earliest training in music theory, writing and directing from the Fiorello High School of Performing Arts and Diller Quaile Music School, NY.

-Lanette earned her Entrepreneurial certification in the Fall 2017 at MaRS based on Stanford University’s Genome Report which defines the framework for high-growth, experiment-driven entrepreneurship based on data from thousands of startups recorded over the past decade.
-In this course, Lanette is learn to build and measure her progress while isolating problems her target audience will need solved in order to validate her customer business model for her current project, Monarch 7.
+In 2017, Lanette earned a Certificate of Entrepreneurship from the MaRS Entrepreneurship: Cohort, a course based on Stanford University’s Genome Report, which defines the framework for high-growth, experiment-driven entrepreneurship based on data from thousands of startups recorded over the past decade.
+In this course, Lanette learned to build and measure progress while isolating problems that serve audiences, thereby identifying, serving and validating customer service business models.